ahmadjami/Forecasting-of-COVID-19-in-India/README.md

     people_fully_vaccinated_per_hundred: people_fully_vaccinated per 100 people in the total population of the country.

-Note: for people_vaccinated and people_fully_vaccinated we are dependent on the necessary data being made available, so we may not be able to make these metrics available for some countries.
+Note: for people_vaccinated and people_fully_vaccinated we are dependent on the necessary data being made available.

 ## An example of how we calculate our metrics
 5 people take part in a vaccination program, to be given a vaccine that requires 2 doses to be effective against the disease.